-Sanctions Policy (for during the school day and any other regulated activities)
+Sanctions Policy (for during the schoo ol day and any other regulated activities) -- --

-missing academic work, a student may be put on an academic progress card .
+2 Repeated low level disruption or a first instance of more serious disruption or rudeness Repeated (i.e. twice or more) late, missing, or poor- quality work Poor behaviour in lessons- Departmental Detention (at time of HoD's choosing) with work set.
 Parents informed.
+Teacher/ HoD to record detention on database and email Tutor and Head of Year.
+Head of Year will monitor database weekly and alert Senior Deputy Head if it is necessary to move to Level 3.
+Poor work Complete/repeat work in a Departmental Detention at time of HoD's choosing.
+Classroom teacher/ HoD to record detention on database and email Tutor and Head of Year will monitor the database and alert SDH if necessary to escalate.
+A Sixth Former will complete/repeat work in a Sixth Form Detention.
+Heads of Year will monitor With repeated instance of poor or missing academic work, a student may be put on an academic progress card.
+Parents informed.
 Pastoral Detention for repeat behavioural offences regarding, for example, uniform, punctuality, or poor behaviour.
 Student may also be put on a uniform report card for repeated instance of infringement of uniform regulations.
 Parents informed.
 Record kept on database by Head of Year and discussed with Senior Deputy Head if needs escalation to Level 3.
 Students may be placed on report for a period of monitoring to help them meet expectations.
-These targets will be agreed with the students and Head of Year/Tutor/Housemistress as required.
-Parents informed.
+These targets will be agreed with the students and Head of period of monitoring to help them meet expectations.
+These targets will be agreed

 3 As an automatic result of three Departmental / Pastoral Detentions (whether behavioural or work-related in origin) or truancy from a timetabled lesson See previous column SLT detention.
 Parents informed by Head of Year/Housemistress and provided with at least 24 hours' notice.
 Heads of Year to record detention on database and liaise with SLT.
 Where appropriate, a progress monitoring plan agreed between DHA/ SDH, Head of Year /Tutor.
 Or as a result of any very serious rude or disruptive behaviour (e.g. intimidating another student or rudeness to a member of staff) 4 As an automatic result of 3 SLT detentions As an automatic result of 3 SLT detentions Interview with SLT member(s) and parents.
-5 Continuation of Continuation of Probable suspension, at the reasonable

-noorbohoviour noor attituda ta discription of the lload

-poor behaviour poor attitude to discretion of the Head.

-after Level 4 has work after Level 4

-been reached has been reached Records kept in Head's office.

-Or any exceptionally

-serious breach of

-behavioural rules

-6 Continuation of Continuation of Probable permanent exclusion, at the

-Ŭ reasonable discretion of the Head.

-poor behaviour poor attitude to reasonable discretion of the nead.

-after two work after two

-suspensions suspensions Record kept in Head's office.

-Or any extreme

-breach of

-behavioural rules
+5 Continuation of poor behaviour after Level 4 has been reached Or any exceptionally Continuation of poor attitude to work after Level 4 has been reached Probable suspension, at the reasonable discretion of the Head.
+Records kept in Head's office. serious breach of behavioural rules 6 Continuation of poor behaviour after two suspensions Continuation of poor attitude to work after two suspensions Probable permanent exclusion, at the reasonable discretion of the Head.
+Or any extreme breach of behavioural rules Record kept in Head's office.